Good question....Was Daniel written AFTER the events he foretold?

 "In addition, more attention should be given to the “Prayer of Nabonidus” (150 B.C.?) from Qumran cave four.
 It is not necessary to hold that Daniel is dependent on this prayer as a literary source.
 “It is not necessary to think of the Prayer of Nabonidus as a literary source of the canonical Daniel, or even to give the prayer priority in terms of its written composition.”
 The evidence either way is sparse, but without the a priori that Daniel must be second-century there is no more reason to believe that Daniel is dependent on the “Prayer” than that the “Prayer” is dependent on Daniel.
 We have no precedent, however, of a canonical Jewish book dependent on an intertestamental noncanonical literary source, while there is abundant evidence that the reverse is true.
 The “Prayer” too, of course, is uncomfortably close to the alleged date for the canonical Daniel.
 Finally, A. York has pointed out that 11QtgJob corresponds to MT 40:10–11 and reflects indisputably the vocabulary of Dan 3:13, 19; 4:33, 34; 5:20.
 “The numerous resemblances to the Daniel passages can hardly be coincidental.”
 Can these be allusions to the Nebuchadnezzar so described in the canonical Daniel?
 Though we cannot be conclusive, the possibility of such an allusion to the Aramaic portion of Daniel would be remarkable.[Journ. of Evang.
 Theol.
 Soc, 21/4 (December 1978) 323-328]

-· The Pseudo-Daniel scrolls [(4Q243-245?) ar] look like an expanded Daniel story, in which Daniel is 'dropped into' a sweeping historical review.
+· The two related Pseudo-Daniel scrolls [4Q243-244] look like an expanded Daniel story, in which Daniel is 'dropped into' a sweeping historical review.
 It goes back to Enoch, and forward into the Hellenistic Age (mentioning a Greek Balakros by name).
 There are several suggestions for who/what this refers to [HI:EMDSS:49f], but any of the more plausible suggestions put this into the post-Maccabean period [later than we have already seen for Dan(e)].
 Plus, 4Q245 mentions the Hasmonean priests of Jonathan and Simon, the later of whom held office 142-135 BC.
 This, of course, requires a content dating much later than our Dan(e) fragment.
 These docs look like a re-telling and large-scale expansion of the biblical Daniel motif.

 · The only other substantial piece is 4Q246--the Daniel Apocryphon.
-Daniel is actually not mentioned, but some commentators see 'similarities' between this an Daniel, esp. in a couple of suggestive phrases.
+Daniel is actually not mentioned, but some commentators see 'similarities' between this and Daniel, esp. in a couple of suggestive phrases.
 The interpretation is altogether unsure, with the original editor's suggestions of Seleucid and Ptolemaic violence delimiting its historical range.
-The copy itself is dated 50-0 bce.
+The copy itself is dated 50-0 BCE.
 It's connections with Daniel are very loose and might not be modeled after Daniel at all.

 Daniel was also the subject of interpreting work, as opposed to being an 'interpretation' itself [i.e., primary authority instead of secondary/derivative authority].
 Although we do not find pesher-style commentaries on Daniel at Qumran, there is at least one passage in the Damascus Document which appears to be a midrash on Daniel.
 Chaim Rabin [The Zadokite Documents: I. The admonition.
 II.
 The laws., Oxford/Clarendon:1954, 1958 (2nd Rev), page 34] identifies at 8.11ff what he calls a 'midrash on Daniel 8.23ff".
 ONLY scripture (not 'authorized interpretations') were legitimate sources upon which to 'do midrash' or 'do pesher'.